 The MFA in Creative Writing & Poetics is able to provide some limited funding assistance, awarded upon admission, based on merit.
 Funding is intended to cover course fees and is disbursed in the form of a fee waiver or reduction.
 Applicants will be asked if they wish to be considered for merit funding on application, and recipients will be notified of their awards by the IAS Graduate Office on admission.

 Students whose continuation in the program is threatened by unanticipated circumstances may also be eligible for retention funding.
-Please contact Kate Osmond (email@example.com) or Jeanne Heuving (firstname.lastname@example.org).
-In advance of meeting with either of them, please fill out an Application for Reserve Funding (.doc).
+Please contact the IAS Graduate Office (IASgrad@uw.edu).
+In advance of meeting with IAS Graduate Staff, please fill out an Application for Reserve Funding (.doc).
 Reserve funding is for matriculated students in good standing.

-Please submit the Application for Conference Funding for consideration.
-If you are also applying for GSFEI funding, please only submit one Application for Conference Funding and mark that you are applying for both types.
-This funding is disbursed in the form of a reimbursement check 4 – 8 weeks after receipts are submitted.
+Funding is disbursed in the form of a reimbursement check 4 – 8 weeks after receipts are submitted.
 Be sure to read carefully the reimbursement policy prior to applying for funding.